MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * if you login, then logout, the footer shows
-  * layout: have background image always be correct ratio
   * have session be remembered by user
   * when you login, refresh the page, and click about, you get a double render
   * when logging in, cards show up before loading is done ... this is if you login, logout, and login, all as part of the same session?
-  * when you click delete in the card menu button and get the pop confirm, and then click 'no', two issues occur that need to be fixed: 1. the card menu button content goes away (it should still be shown), 2. the card menu button itself (the icon) flashes / double renders
   * when getting error message in header of dashboard, input form moves up - and all inputs? - see add card modal